This post may contain affiliate links. Please read our disclosure policy.

 - 4 small chicken breasts

-- 1 tablespoon EACH: olive oil AND minced garlic
+- 1 tablespoon olive oil

 - ½ cup chopped onions

-- 1 (14-ounce) can crushed tomatoes
+- 14 ounce can crushed tomatoes

-- ½ teaspoon EACH: Italian seasoning AND red pepper flakes (see notes)
+- ½ teaspoon red pepper flakes

 - ¼ teaspoon dried basil

-- 1 tablespoon sun-dried tomato pesto (homemade
+- 1 tablespoon sun-dried tomato pesto homemade or store-bought

 - salt and pepper + ¼ cup water

-- 4 slices mozzarella cheese (or 1 cup shredded)
+- 4 slices mozzarella cheese or 1 cup shredded

 To serve:

-- chopped parsley or basil + pasta or crusty bread
+- chopped parsley or basil

 Instructions

-- CHICKEN: Sprinkle the chicken with a pinch of salt and pepper on both sides.
-Heat a large nonstick skillet over medium-high heat with the olive oil.
-Add the chicken to the skillet and cook for about 3-5 minutes per side or until the chicken is completely cooked through, remove to a plate.
+- SEAR: Add the chicken to the skillet and cook for about 3-5 minutes per side or until the chicken is completely cooked through, remove to a plate.
 If you are planning on serving this with pasta, get the water going and cook the pasta according to package directions.

-- TOMATO SAUCE: Preheat the oven on the broiler setting.
-Add the onions to the oil remaining in the pan.
-If there isn't any, add in about ½ teaspoon and sauté the onion for 2-3 minutes until they soften, add the garlic and let cook for 30 seconds.
-Add the crushed tomatoes, Italian seasoning, red pepper flakes, dried basil, and pesto and stir to combine.
+- SIMMER: Add the crushed tomatoes, Italian seasoning, red pepper flakes, dried basil, and pesto and stir to combine.
 When the sauce reaches a simmer, add a ¼ cup of water, lower the heat, cover and allow to simmer for 10-12 minutes or until the sauce thickens a bit.
 Season with salt and pepper to taste.

-- ASSEMBLE: Nestle the chicken breasts into the sauce and using a spoon, cover the chicken with sauce.
+- BROIL: Nestle the chicken breasts into the sauce and using a spoon, cover the chicken with sauce.
 Top each breast with a slice of cheese.
 Place under the broiler for 1-2 minutes or until the cheese gets nice and bubbly and just melts.
-Top with chopped parsley or basil ribbons.
-Serve with pasta or crusty bread and a salad.

 Notes